Volker Türk: 2024–present

 In February 2024, Türk criticized what he called India's "increasing restrictions on civic space ... as well as ... hate speech and discrimination against minorities, especially Muslims."
 India’s Ambassador to the UN at Geneva Arindam Bagchi said that Türk's accusations were "unwarranted and do not reflect the reality of the largest democracy in the world."

-In March 2024, Türk said he recognised "China's advances in alleviating poverty and advancing development" and urged the release of human rights defenders, lawyers and others detained under the “picking quarrels and making trouble” legislation.
+In March, Türk said he recognised "China's advances in alleviating poverty and advancing development" and urged the release of human rights defenders, lawyers and others detained under the “picking quarrels and making trouble” legislation.
 He also called on China to implement the recommendations in the 2022 UN Human Rights Office report on Xinjiang.

-In April 2024, the Arakan Army in Myanmar criticized what it perceived as a focus on the plight of Muslim communities in statements by Türk.
-However, Türk’s broader remarks consistently highlighted the suffering of all civilians affected by the conflict, including reports of indiscriminate airstrikes, summary executions, torture, and famine.
+The Arakan Army in Myanmar criticized what it perceived as a focus on the plight of Muslim communities in statements by Türk.
+However, Türk’s broader remarks consistently highlighted the suffering of all civilians affected by the civil war in Myanmar, including reports of indiscriminate airstrikes, summary executions, torture, and famine.
 In February 2025, addressing the UN Human Rights Council, he urged the international community to implement an arms embargo and targeted sanctions on Myanmar.
 He described the rights situation in Myanmar as one of the worst in the world with a “litany of human suffering,” including indiscriminate air-strikes, summary executions, torture, and famine.”

-In October 2024, Türk visited Bangladesh to assess the human rights situation following political unrest which ousted the government of Sheikh Hasina.
+Türk visited Bangladesh in October 2024 to assess the human rights situation following political unrest which ousted the government of Sheikh Hasina.
 He met with Chief Adviser Muhammad Yunus, government officials, student leaders, and civil society representatives.
 Türk emphasized the importance of inclusivity, stating, "Bangladesh now has an historic opportunity to renew and revitalise a genuine democracy... and to rebuild your country on a foundation of equality – where every voice is heard and valued, irrespective of class, gender, race, political ideology or religion".
 He also visited hospitals to meet with students injured during the unrest and violence and called for "thorough investigations into all killings and human rights violations".
 The UN warned the Bangladesh Army that it could lose peacekeeping roles if it were involved in suppressing the July movement, said UN Human Rights Chief Volker Turk on BBC's HARDtalk.

-During the Gaza war, Türk said Israel may – if intent were proven – be using starvation as a weapon of war in Gaza, which would amount to a war crime; Israel's economy minister, Nir Barkat, said Türk's warnings were "total nonsense – a totally irresponsible thing to say".
-In mid June 2025 Türk urged governments again to wake up to the suffering in Gaza.
+On the Gaza genocide, Türk said Israel may – if intent were proven – be using starvation as a weapon of war in Gaza, which would amount to a war crime; Israel's economy minister, Nir Barkat, said Türk's warnings were "total nonsense – a totally irresponsible thing to say".
+In mid June 2025, Türk urged governments again to wake up to the suffering in Gaza.
 "The current trajectory – of escalating conflict and blatant disregard for international human rights and humanitarian law – is indefensible."